 - A Cover Story on Our Own Dr. Alex Byrd

-- Current Graduate Student Bill Black has article published for The Atlantic
+- Graduate Student Bill Black has article published in The Atlantic